directus/directus/.changeset/lazy-cows-happen.md

 "directus": minor
 ---

-Integrating Websockets Subscriptions for REST and GraphQL in Directus 🕸️🧦
+Integrated Websockets Subscriptions for REST and GraphQL in Directus 🕸️🧦
 - A CRUD implementation over WebSockets
 - A REST Subscriptions implementation
 - GraphQL Subscriptions over WebSockets